Integrating the End of Life

 In a variety of supportive roles, they accompany you well before, during, and in the wake of a death, dying transition, and grief.

-When supporting clients, Death Doulas draw from a wide range of tools and skills, resources, and lived experience to offer within the scope of our role as a Doula.
+When supporting clients, Death Doulas draw from a wide range of tools and skills, resources, and lived experience to offer within the scope of our role.

-At the heart of any Death Doula service – like in all care-centered roles – is the practice of holding compassionate space for the emotional experiences that arise as individuals and families begin or deepen their relationship with mortality.
+And at the heart of Death Doula service – like in all care-centered roles – is the practice of holding compassionate space for the emotional experiences that arise as individuals and families begin or deepen their relationship with mortality.

 Why It Matters

-When integrated within an existing multi-disciplinary team–including hospital staff, hospice providers, palliative care specialists, and nursing or home care–Death Doulas can make a meaningful difference helping their clients feel emotionally supported and respected throughout a dying experience.
+When integrated within an existing multi-disciplinary team–including hospital staff, hospice providers, palliative care specialists, and nursing or home care–Death Doulas can make a meaningful difference helping clients feel emotionally supported and respected throughout a death and dying experience.

 Because Death Doulas typically work in the communities they also live in, they are able to help families navigate how to honor their loved one’s wishes within the realities of financial circumstances, legal limitations, and access to community resources.